dynamsoft-docs/mobile-document-scanner-docs-js/introduction/index.md

 ## Views

-Document Scanner workflows are composed of **Views**, each of which comes **ready-to-use** and can be easily customized using configuration objects.
+MDS workflows are composed of **Views**, each of which comes **ready-to-use** and can be easily customized using configuration objects.
 These include the following Views for document scanning and correction:

 1. **Document Scanner View** – Captures documents using a camera scanner.
 2. **Document Correction View** – Applies further perspective cropping and adjustments.